Tevemadar/QuickNII/Docs/export.rst

 In the export folder, you will also find a file named "segmentation.json" for the rat atlases.
 This just an information file which gives an overview of the atlas regions label values of the flat files.

-Note: it should not be confused with the anchoring JSON file used for the QUINT workflow!
+**NOTE!** This file should not be confused with the anchoring JSON file used for the QUINT workflow!